 The official website for stuntman Bobby Hoy (1927-2010) is at: http://www.bobhoy.com/

 Robert Callaghan's website on Jock Mahoney (stuntman, onetime Tarzan and star of TV's RANGE RIDER and YANCY DERRINGER) is at: http://www.dancebob.com/mahoney13/

 The Stuntmen's Association of Motion Pictures website is at: http://www.stuntmen.com

-The Stunt Players Directory website has a memorial page on scores of stuntmen and women, birth and death dates, very brief filmographies, etc. Enter their last name in the search box at the top of this webpage: http://stuntplayers.ws/memorial/index.html
+The Stunt Players Directory website had a memorial page on scores of stuntmen and women, birth and death dates, very brief filmographies, etc. When I checked in August, 2018, it appears the website was no longer working: http://stuntplayers.ws/memorial/index.html

 Steve Jensen has a Clayton Moore/Lone Ranger website.
 Included is a section on stuntman/actor Chuck Courtney, who portrayed the Lone Ranger's nephew Dan Reid in the TV series: http://claytonmoore.tripod.com/chuck.html

 The Hollywood Stuntmen blog had info on many stunt men from the 1930s through current films, but was no longer working when checked in February, 2018: http://hollywoodstuntmen.blogspot.com/